Personal Injury Attorney in Atlanta

 How Much Time Do I Have to File an Atlanta Personal Injury Claim?

 Georgia has a statute of limitations for filing any personal injury claims.
+Most personal injury claims must be filed within this period to preserve your right to compensation.
 To have your case heard and be eligible for compensation, you must file your claim within two years of the date of your injury.
 If you file your claim after this deadline has passed, you will be unable to recover any damages.
 Only very narrow exceptions may apply.

 What Evidence Needs to Be Presented in an Atlanta Personal Injury Case?